-- 63. In respect of an errors and omissions risk, an insurance broker on an insurance risk will most likely be exposed to a potential claim from which party?

-- A. The actuary.

-- B. The insured.

-- C. The insurer.

-- D. The reinsurer.

-- 64. A key benefit of enterprise risk management is that it accepts risk-taking in order to
+- 63. A key benefit of enterprise risk management is that it accepts risk-taking in order to

 - A. analyse individual risks in isolation.

 - B. gain a commercial advantage.

 - C. increase the premiums paid to insurers.

 - D. manage all risks on a reactive basis.

-- 65. To ensure an independent view is considered before a large firm makes a key strategic decision, the firm should consult its
+- 64. To ensure an independent view is considered before a large firm makes a key strategic decision, the firm should consult its

 - A. chief risk analyst.

 - B. chief risk officer.

 - C. corporate governance committee.

 - D. non-executive directors.

-- 66. Following receipt of a claim, an insurer is reviewing the reinstatement sum insured of a policyholder's factory premises.
-Which external agent would the insurer appoint?

-- A. An appraisal and valuation specialist.
+- 65. Following receipt of a claim, an insurer is reviewing the reinstatement sum insured of a policyholder's factory premises.
+Which external agent would the insurer appoint?A. An appraisal and valuation specialist.

 - B. A business continuity management specialist.

 - C. A corporate governance consultant.

 - D. A risk management consultant.

-- 67. For what reason would an insurance broker review an insurer's financial strength?
+- 66. For what reason would an insurance broker review an insurer's financial strength?

 - A. To assess the insurer's underwriting policy.

 - B. To determine the insurer's ability to pay claims.

 - C. To guarantee the prompt payment of claims.

 - D. To identify which insurer will have the lowest premiums.

-- 68. For a company that operates on an international basis, a key benefit of enterprise risk management is
+- 67. For a company that operates on an international basis, a key benefit of enterprise risk management is

 - A. a common approach to risk management.

 - B. increased competitive advantage in all markets.

 - C. a need for risk management at local level only.

 - D. reduced regulatory reporting requirements.

-- 69. Risk analysts engaged by an insurer are involved in supplying
+- 68. Risk analysts engaged by an insurer are involved in supplying

 - A. business process analysis.

 - B. claims management.

 - C. statistical output.

 - D. thought leadership.

+- 69. Within an insurance company, who is ultimately responsible for setting the company's level of risk appetite?

+- A. The actuaries.

+- B. The board of directors.

+- C. The compliance manager.

+- D. The underwriters.